abg/dbsake/docs/commands/sandbox.rst

      -d, --sandbox-directory <path>  path where sandbox will be installed -m, --mysql-distribution <dist>
                                      mysql distribution to install
-     -D, --data-source <source>      path to file to populate sandbox -t, --table <glob-pattern>      db.table glob pattern to include from --data-source
+     -D, --datadir <path>            Path to datadir for sandbox -s, --data-source <source>      path to file to populate sandbox -t, --table <glob-pattern>      db.table glob pattern to include from --data-source
      -T, --exclude-table <glob-pattern>